Are you interested in advancing Community Rights laws in your state?

 Community Rights includes Rights of Nature, such as the right of ecosystems to flourish and evolve; environmental rights, such as the right to clean air, pure water, and healthy soil; worker rights, such as the right to living wages and equal pay for equal work; and democratic rights, such as the right of local community self-government, and the right to free and fair elections.

-CELDF is preparing a Do-It-Yourself Guide to Community Rights Law-Making for communities and local government representatives.
+Download the CELDF Do-It-Yourself Guide to Community Rights Law-Making for communities and local government representatives now!

 The DIY Lawmaking Guide explains why many communities and local governments are taking a direct stand against corporations and the legal and governing structures that enable them.
 It explains how they’re taking that stand – by enacting laws that expand rights, health, and safety protections for people and ecosystems.
 The Guide provides guidance on drafting, enacting, and enforcing Community Rights laws.